Priority Research Themes | Student Research |

 The Research Strategic Vision of the Waterways Centre for Freshwater Management (WCFM) is to “integrate disciplinary water research to provide interdisciplinary solutions to freshwater management problems”.

-Research into aspects of water resources and management is conducted by nearly 50 academic staff from Lincoln University and University of Canterbury.
+Research into water resources and management is conducted by nearly 50 academic staff from Lincoln University and University of Canterbury.
 Postgraduate students conducting research relevant to the WCFM supervised by these academic staff are included in the Waterways Centre's activities during their time at university.
-Completed Water Resource Management student theses are listed below.

 The Waterways Centre for Freshwater Management has seven research priority themes which are listed below.
 Each research priority has a Project Lead, who is responsible for keeping an overview of relevant research being conducted for each theme, communicating with other project leads on potential research projects, and working with the WCFM Research Project Manager on research grant applications.